open/close all folders

 Anime & Manga

-- It turns out that every conflict in the Saint Seiya mythos is between gods.
+- It turns out that most conflicts in the Saint Seiya mythos are between gods.

-- Season 4 (And in prequel Saint Seiya: The Lost Canvas) she fought Hades directly.
+- In the original manga's 3rd and final story arc (And in prequel Saint Seiya: The Lost Canvas) she fights Hades directly.

-- In Saint Seiya Omega she's had to fight Mars, who though a god was indirectly brainwashed by Abzu, an Ur god of elemental evil.
+- In Saint Seiya Omega she fights Mars, who though a god was indirectly brainwashed by Abzu, an Ur god of elemental evil.

 - In season 2 of Omega she fights not one but two gods, Pallas and Saturn.